 Basilica di Santa Prassede

-This 9th-century basilica houses the remains of Saint Praxedes, a martyr killed for arranging Christian burials, a punishable offense in Roman times.
-Inside, gold-flecked Byzantine mosaics cover the walls, while a glass-enclosed relic—said to be a piece of the pillar Jesus was tied to while flogged—attracts religious pilgrims.
+The ninth-century Basilica di Santa Prassede houses the remains of Saint Praxedes, known for helping Christians fleeing Roman persecution in the second century.
+Inside, intricate gold-flecked Byzantine mosaics cover the walls and ceilings, particularly above the altar and inside the Chapel of Saint Zeno (Cappella di San Zenone).
+A glass-enclosed relic—said to be a piece of the pillar Jesus was tied to while flogged—attracts religious pilgrims.

 Though it’s not the most well-known of Rome’s many churches, the Basilica di Santa Prassede is an essential stop for early Christian history enthusiasts and art buffs.
 Some church tours of Rome combine a guided visit here with stops at the larger nearby Basilica of Santa Maria Maggiore (Basilica Papale di Santa Maria Maggiore), which contains another holy relic: a piece said to have been part of baby Jesus’ crib.
 Tours focusing on the role of women in early Christian Rome also stop at the Basilica di Santa Prassede, as do walking tours of the Monti neighborhood in which the church is situated.